roldanjorge/roldanjorge_website/content/posts/2025_04_30_pilas_1/index.md

 [^o3_o4_mini], [^openai_deliberative_alignment]

 #### Reasoning models with tool capabilities
+OpenAI announced on April 16 the new reasoning models o3 and o4-mini.
+These are the main highlights:

 - Deep integration with tools
   - Toward agentic use
 - Thinking with images